 Fully integrating frequently can seem like additional work.
 It does identify defects and merge errors, forcing you to spend time fixing them when you thought you’d finished and all you really want to do is move on to the next piece of work.
 A positive side-effect of that is that you get practice at fixing these errors and as you become more familiar with these conflicts, you become quicker at fixing them.
 The more you do it, the better you get at it.

 This is a great blog on how Moonpig transitioned from Feature Branches to single trunk development earlier this year.
 Here’s what they say, “Long running feature branches inevitably result in messy merges, and avoiding those is a great benefit of trunk based.
 Whilst merge conflicts do not entirely go away, they are less frequent and far less difficult to unpick.
 Above all, it’s much, much faster!”

 As Continuous Integration gains wider exposure, more people and organisations are keen to adopt this practice.
 However, simply using a source control management system doesn’t mean you are doing CI.
 If you’re using Feature Branches, it probably means you’re not.
 All you’re doing is kicking the can further down the road.

-If you want to establish a stronger understanding of how to successfully implement Continuous Integration, why not join us on one of our Scrum Alliance Certified Scrum Developer dates.
-They are available in either Java or .NET.
+If you want to establish a stronger understanding of how to successfully implement Continuous Integration, why not take a look at our our Scrum Alliance Certified Scrum Developer course – available in either Java or .NET.